neurobioinfo/segpy/README.md

 --analysis_mode single_family
 ```

-Upon initiating the Segpy, the entire pipeline can be run using the following code:
+Upon initiating Segpy, the entire pipeline can be run using the following code:

 ```
 bash $PIPELINE_HOME/launch_segpy.sh \